MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-A-Office-Secretary-Interior/part-4-Department-Hearings-Appeals-Procedures/subpart-L-Special-Rules-Surface-Coal-Mining-Hearings-Appeals/subjectgroup-ECFRc8b2fe69337d4f3-Request-Review-Approval-Disapproval-Applications-New/section-4.1367.md

 ##### § 4.1367 Request for temporary relief. #####

-Link to an amendment published at 88 FR 5796, Jan.
-30, 2023.

 (a) Where review is requested pursuant to § 4.1362, any party may file a request for temporary relief at any time prior to a decision by an Administrative Law Judge, so long as the relief sought is not the issuance of a permit where a permit application has been disapproved in whole or in part.

 (b) The request shall be filed with the Administrative Law Judge to whom the case has been assigned.
-If no assignment has been made, the application shall be filed in the Hearings Division, Office of Hearings and Appeals, U.S. Department of the Interior, 801 North Quincy Street, Arlington, Virginia 22203 (phone 703-235-3800).
+If no assignment has been made, the application shall be filed in the Hearings Division, Office of Hearings and Appeals, U.S. Department of the Interior.

-(c) The application shall include -
+(c) The application shall include—

 (1) A detailed written statement setting forth the reasons why relief should be granted;